j0hnr00t/j0hnr00t/README.md

 > whoami
 j0hnr00t

+> rank
+king. never asked, never needs to.

 > location
 undisclosed

 > status
-in the shadows, watching the packets flow
+silent. watching. already three steps ahead.
 ```

 ---

-### 🩸 about
+### 👑 about

-I don't announce myself.
-I show up in the logs after it's already too late to matter.
+No crown on the head.
+No throne to sit on.
+Just results that speak once and never repeat themselves.
+I don't chase reputation — reputation finds the quiet ones eventually.
-Builder of **PrimeSec** — a recon toolkit for people who'd rather work quietly than talk loudly.
+Builder of **PrimeSec** — a recon toolkit for people who move first and explain never.
 No noise.
 No flex.
-Just clean recon and cleaner exits.
+No second warning.

 ---